atcz/DCSWaypointEditor/README.md

 * Attempting to enter sequence #2 or #3 without sequence #1 will not work.

 ## About DCS-BIOS
-DCS-BIOS is redistributed under GPLv3 license.
+DCS-BIOS is released under a slightly modified Simple Public License 2.0 (think "a version of the GPL readable by mere mortals").
+Please see DCS-BIOS-License.txt.

 DCS-BIOS: https://github.com/DCSFlightpanels/dcs-bios